Ishitasharma31/breast-cancer-detection-using-cnn-/README.md

 It is a machine learning project to detect breast cancer. in this project, convolutional neural networks and tensorflow is used. the language used in this project is PYTHON.
-This project gives a god accuracy.
+This project gives a good accuracy.